List of EastEnders characters introduced in 2006: Joy Lucas

 Joy Lucas, played by Doña Croll, arrives in Walford with her husband Cedric (Ram John Holder), who is visiting his old friend and bandmate in The Five Hectors, Patrick Trueman (Rudolph Walker).
 They get lost and ask Denise Fox (Diane Parish) in the Post Office for directions to Patrick's house.
 Joy compliments Patrick's wife Yolande (Angela Wynter) on her cooking, and helps her with the washing up.
 After Cedric reveals to Patrick and Jim Branning (John Bardon) that he is dying, Joy and Cedric leave to visit more friends in London, and then plan to return to their home in Trinidad.

 Joy returns in October 2006 to tell Patrick and Yolande that Cedric has died.
 She attends his funeral and wake, with Patrick, Yolande, and Cedric's other surviving bandmate, Aubrey Valentine (Joseph Marcell).
 Denise Fox has revealed that her father was in a band called The Five Hectors, and Patrick tells Joy and Aubrey that her father is either himself, Cedric, Aubrey, or one of the two other deceased band members.
-Joy later returns to Trinidad.
+(It is later revealed in 2026 that Denise's father was the band's sound engineer, Darnell Larson) Joy later returns to Trinidad.

 Cedric Lucas

 Cedric Lucas, played by Ram John Holder, arrives in Walford with his wife Joy (Doña Croll), to visit his old friend and bandmate in The Five Hectors, Patrick Trueman (Rudolph Walker).
 They get lost and ask Denise Fox (Diane Parish) in the Post Office for directions to Patrick's house.
 Cedric seems tired and worn out, and Patrick is shocked when he declines an offer of a glass of rum, and only asks for a small portion of food.
 Patrick's other guest, Jim Branning (John Bardon), has heard of Cedric's wild reputation from Patrick, and is also shocked at the frail old man he has met.
 When Patrick confronts Cedric, he tells him that he is dying of pancreatic cancer, and this is the "farewell tour" – he advises Patrick to enjoy his life, and not take it for granted as he has done.
 Afterwards, Cedric and Joy leave to visit more friends in London, and then plan to return to their home in Trinidad.

-After Cedric's death, Denise reveals to Patrick's wife Yolande (Angela Wynter) that she had never known her father but she knew he was in a band called The Five Hectors.
-It is therefore possible that Cedric is her father.
+After Cedric's death, Denise reveals to Patrick's wife Yolande (Angela Wynter) that she had never known her father but she knew he was in a band called The Five Hectors, making it possible that Cedric was her father.
+However, twenty years later in 2026, it is revealed that Denise's father was the band's sound engineer Darnell Larson.